 Two native species we continually work within our Butterfly Restoration Project are the Regal Fritillary (Speyeria idalia), and the Swamp Metalmark (Calephelis muticum).
 The swamp metalmark, endangered in Illinois, is a rare butterfly that can only be found in wetlands.
 Its populations are small and intensely local in nature.
 In contrast, the Regal Fritillary was once common in tallgrass prairies across the country but now is rarely seen east of the Mississippi River.
 In fact, it is now threatened in Illinois.
 The Regal Fritillary was recently designated a priority species by the Chicago Wilderness Council with the Peggy Notebaert Nature Museum as the lead partner to coordinate regional efforts to conserve this species.
 We are also lead partners on two other species, the Monarch Butterfly and the Rusty Patched Bumblebee, and are currently working with Chicago Wilderness developing strategies to protect these species throughout the region.

 We are also doing what we can to help out one of our most effective pollinators, the Honey Bee (Apis mellifera) by hosting a number of beehives on our green roof.
-You will see our bees' hard at work when you visit our outdoor exhibits Nature Trails and the Woody Wickham Butterfly Garden.
+You will see our bees’ hard at work when you visit our outdoor exhibit Nature Trails.

 Wondering how you can work to help pollinators?
 Here are a few easy ways to start: